 We will then discuss your legal options with you and counsel you in making an appropriate decision.
 If warranted, a due process complaint will be filed with the Office of Administrative Hearings.

-We will represent your child’s interests from beginning to end, pursuing litigation if necessary.
+Our office will represent your child’s interests from beginning to end, pursuing litigation if necessary.

 Both federal and state laws govern special education programs in California.
 The Individuals with Disabilities Education Act (IDEA) of 2004 provides your child the right to a Free Appropriate Public Education (FAPE).
-20 U.S.C. § 1400 et. seq.
+20 U.S.C. § 1400 et seq.